chef/chef-web-docs/content/accumulators.md

     weight = 20
 +++

-It is important to be started with our project.

 This is an advanced topic.
 You should have already written a Custom Resource and be familiar with:

 - The built-in Chef Infra [`template`]({{< relref "resources/template" >}}) resource